Work experience

 How to apply for work experience?

-Dorset Healthcare is a large Trust with several hundred sites across Dorset.
-Please apply directly to the site or department that you are interested in either via email or post, using the contact name and details provided in the link below.
-They will then try to forward this on to the relevant person for the service you are enquiring about.
 Please ensure that you include the dates you wish to be there and your contact details so that they are able to let you know the outcome of their decision.
 If they are happy to support this they will then send you the application form to complete.
 Please be aware we can only accept a limited number of students per year.
 Placements are dependent on the services agreeing and the needs of the service will be prioritised, therefore we cannot always guarantee a placement.
 We will require at least eight weeks’ notice to arrange placements.
-All applicants must be either living or studying in Dorset.

 NHS career open evenings